 Counseling & Psychotherapy

-online or at clinic
+online or clinic-based

 The therapists on this page have an in-depth analytical training and/or doctoral degree, and average over 20 years experience.

-Toronto therapist Audrey Jolly
+Toronto therapist Audrey Jolly RP

 In-depth psychotherapy that helps you to overcome trauma, dissolve tension and free up your energy.
 EFT for couples.

-analyst & counselor
+analyst & counsellor

 in Central Toronto